severalnines/docs/user-guide/mysql/manage.rst

 Shows a summary of MySQL user and privileges for the cluster.
 All of the changes are automatically synced to all database nodes in the cluster.
 For master-slave setup, ClusterControl will create the schema and user on the active master.

+You can filter the list by username, hostname, database or table in the text box.
 Click on *Edit* to update the existing user or *Drop User* to remove the existing user.
 Click on *Create New User* to open the user creation wizard:

 * **Username**
 	- MySQL username.